Writing a book shouldn’t always be a daunting task.

 Consistency is a man who marries any writer that is ready and hugs him.

 No matter what your writing background may be when you decide to write your first book, you will quickly recognize that writing a book is unlike any other form of writing.

-While there is nothing wrong with taking breaks as you work on your book, it is necessary to make sure that important elements of your book stay consistent.
 Especially after an extended break, it is a smart idea to go through (i.e. re-read) what you have written to make sure that the new content you are to write flows with the previously written content.